Lezeko/fivem-docker-server/README.md

 How to install this Docker Container

 1. Have docker and docker compose installed and running.
-2. Clone this repo and add your prefered versions in `Dockerfile`.
+2. Clone this repo and edit/add versions in `Dockerfile`.
 3. Build docker image using this command
 ```bash
 docker build -t fivem-server .